hauke96/the-green-spot/content/posts/iceland-2018-report-4/index.en.md

 {{< imgScale "IMG_20180809_111117_1600.jpg" "We ran out of rubber bands so: knot the broken ends together and it's good as new."
 "500x" >}}

-# Tag 23: Landmannalaugar → Reykjavík → Keflavík
+# Day 23: Landmannalaugar → Reykjavík → Keflavík
 {{< smallDate "2018-08-09" >}}

 Let us not talk about the night (noisy, uncomfortable, hard ground, ...) but the breakfast was really good, because we bought some "Koko-Mjöll" (so chocolate milk for each 250ISK/2€/2$) and blueberry muffins (each 500ISK/4€/5$ but definitely worth it).